Image Similarity using An Ensemble of Context-Sensitive Models: Introduction

 In this work, we considered an alternative approach, with which we selected only a small set of $K$ reference images and the labelling effort ensured adequate sampling of $(A, B)$ in the context of each selected reference image $R_i, \;i=1..K$, as illustrated on the left of Figure \ref{fig:problem_statement}.
-Each $R_i$ group of labelled triples is refereed to as a context-sensitive (CS) data cluster.
-We then trained $K$ context-sensitive (CS) models and used them to build an ensemble model.
-In order to answer the research questions posed in Figure \ref{fig:problem_statement}, we compared ensemble models created using different ensemble methods as well as a model trained with a dataset where all labelled triples $(R, A, B)$ are amalgamated.
-In particular, we employed two ML techniques, PCA and MLP regressors, to inform the construction of an ensemble model.
-Our testing showed that the resultant ensemble model performed better than the individual CS models, the model trained with mixed CS data clusters, the elementary ensemble models, and the existing similarity models, e.g., CLIP~\cite{clip} and DINO~\cite{dino}.
-This demonstrates that it is feasible to use CS data to develop models with little or very low context sensitivity, providing an efficient and effective approach for sampling image triples in the vast data space $\mathbb{D}^3$.
+Each $R_i$ group of labelled triples is referred to as a context-sensitive (CS) data cluster.
+We then obtained $K$ context-sensitive (CS) models, each of which was fine-tuned on one CS data cluster (w.r.t. a reference image $R_i$).
+Our experiments show that these CS models are able to improve the performance only when unseen triples contain reference images that are similar to $R_i$, e.g., when they are both flowers.
+We refer to such improvement as \textbf{\emph{local improvement}}, whilst the improvement on the entire dataset as \textbf{\emph{global improvement}}.
+We show how the performance of these CS models gradually improves locally but not globally during fine-tuning in Section \ref{sec:train_vis}.
+To fully utilize the advantage of each CS model and improve the performance on the entire dataset, we introduce two different ways to build ensemble models.
+To consolidate our proposed method, we compared our ensemble models with 1) existing deep embeddings, e.g., CLIP~\cite{clip} and DINO~\cite{dino}, 2) individual CS models, 3) models directly fine-tuned on the entire dataset where all labelled triples $(R, A, B)$ are amalgamated, and 4) the elementary ensemble models, e.g., majority voting.
+Our testing demonstrates that it is feasible to use CS data to develop models with little or very low context sensitivity, providing an efficient and effective approach for sampling image triples in the vast data space $\mathbb{D}^3$.